cmkobel/pipe19/README.md

 ## Setup

-1. Clone the repo into the dir where you want its' base to be: `git clone git@github.com:cmkobel/pipe19.git`
+1. Clone the repo into the dir where you want its base to be: `git clone git@github.com:cmkobel/pipe19.git`

 2. Install dependencies listed in conda_env.yml:
 `conda env create -f conda_env.yml`